Mentoring Partnership Program

 Therapists who treat families struggling with perinatal mood and anxiety disorders have unique challenges and rewards.
 This specialized work requires great attention to the particular needs of this population as well as attention to its impact on the clinician.
 Although there are more and more training opportunities and books that can help guide a clinician through this process, clinicians have let us know that they need more.
 The nature of our work with the perinatal population is intensely personal and intimate, often raising issues that touch closely to home.
 Transference and counter-transference issue abound, sometimes enhancing the work, other times, complicating it.

 The PPSC mentoring program will help the clinician sort out some of these issues and determine how to use this information to better serve the client as well as increase self-awareness.
 This becomes particularly relevant for clinicians who have experienced depression in their own lives, which may make them feel better suited to help yet intensely vulnerable at the same time.
 Having a safe place to explore these feelings within the context of strengthening their clinical skills creates an environment that is both academically enlightening and invaluable on a personal level.
-The Mentoring Partnership Program successfully integrates the benefits of a therapeutic relationship with supervision from one of the leading experts in this field of study.
+The Mentoring Partnership Program successfully integrates the benefits of a therapeutic relationship with consultation from one of the leading experts in this field of study.

 - Develop and refine professional skills